Samagra-Development/docs/docs/Communication - XMessage Spec.md

 This specification does not provide a mechanism for removing styling from individual spans or blocks within a styled message.
 Implementations are free to implement their own workarounds, for example by inserting Unicode non-printable characters to invalidate styling directives, but no specific technique is known to be widely supported.

 ## 4. FAQs

+To be updated based on incoming feedback.
+Feel free to write into tech@samagragovernance.in in case you have questions, feedback or want to know more!